petrnomad/AI-Media-SEO-for-WP/readme.txt

 Yes, the plugin supports multiple languages including English, Czech, German, and Slovak.
 It also integrates with Polylang and WPML.

 == Changelog ==

+= 2.3.7 =
+*   Latest version with multi-provider support and advanced features.

 = 1.0.0 =
 *   Initial release.